White Pocket: Genesis

-has, however, indicated that the "Cauliflower Rock" is a depositional feature, representing an excessive thick weathering crust, which is formed in arid region by deposition of minerals, derived from uprising ground water.
+has, however, indicated that the "Cauliflower Rock" is a depositional feature, representing an excessive thick weathering crust, which is formed in arid region by deposition of minerals, derived from uprising groundwater.
 The rock is cored or underlain by undisturbed stratification (see figures), demonstrating little structural disturbance in the formation of the white mass.
 The appearance of "contorted formation" in the rock is, in fact, generated by exposure of undisturbed cross-bedding sets on landscape surfaces with different curvatures and orientations.
 Varying degrees of the weathering crust development have been also noted, a clear evidence of depositional process (see figures).